sezna/nps/README.md

     'kebab-case': 'echo "kebab-case"',
     series: 'nps simple,test,kebabCase', // runs these other scripts in series
-    // functional scripts will behave like any other script, but they can be a function 'functional-script': () => 'echo "scripts can be defined as a dynamic function"',
+    // functional scripts will behave like any other script, but they can be a function
+    // when calling log, the function will be called to resolve the script text 'functional-script': () => 'echo "scripts can be defined as a dynamic function"',
     funcScript: () {
       console.log('each functional script must return a command');
       return `echo "${'nps is great!'.repeat(10)}"`;
     },
+    // functional scripts can be called with arguments, passed by the flag --args or -a
+    // the arguments are passed to the function as an array
+    // example: `nps scriptWithArguments -a "hello" -a "world"`
+    scriptWithArguments: (args) => `echo "${args[0], args[1]}"`,
   },
 }
 ```